act-rules/act-rules.github.io/_rules/html-page-title-2779a5.md

 #### Failed Example 4

-The first `title` element is empty.
+This page has two `title` elements and the first is empty.

 ```html
 <html>